SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 #### Hints and Guidelines

-Again, we have to add to the existing IntelliJ IDEA Project another **Java class** with name "`TrapezoidArea`" and to write **the code, that reads the input from the console, calculates the trapezoid area and prints it**:
+Again, we have to add to the existing IntelliJ IDEA Project another **Java class** with name "`TrapezoidArea`" and to write **the code that reads the input from the console, calculates the trapezoid area and prints it**:

 ![](assets/chapter-2-1-images/11.Trapezoid-area-02.png)